celery/celery/CONTRIBUTING.rst

     You must add your feature to the list in the :ref:`bundles` section of :file:`docs/includes/installation.txt`.

-    After you've made changes to this file you need to render the distro :file:`README` file:
+    After you've made changes to this file, you need to render the distro :file:`README` file:

     .. code-block:: console